amazon-ion/ion-vscode-plugin/README.md

 :warning: **This repo is considered an early release, under active early development, and the APIs/features are subject to change.** :warning:

-# VSCode extension for ion
+# VSCode extension for Ion

 VSCode extension (plugin) that supports the Ion data format.